top of page

 Existing Law on Asset Takeover:

-if you allowed to let it lapse upon the certificate’s expiry.
-The idea was for the designated
+This law only applied if your FCRA registration was cancelled or surrendered, not if you allowed to let it lapse upon the certificate's expiry.
+The idea was for the designated authority to apply foreign assets towards public good and only dispose them if necessary.

 What has changed now: